varmatirumalaraju09/Creditcard-fraud-using-ensemble-model/README.md

 ## Sampling

-Since our data is imbalanced, we tried sampling the data.
-We did undersampling, oversampling, both and ROSE (Sythetic data built by rose function which uses algorithms internally to build the data).
-After sampling, we checked AUC for rpart model and random forest for all kinds of sampled data.
+Since our data is imbalanced, sampling needs to be done.
+Undersampling, oversampling, both and ROSE (Sythetic data built by rose function which uses algorithms internally to build the data) are the types of sampling.
+After sampling, we checked the AUC for rpart model and random forest for all kinds of sampled data.
 The best result is from the ROSE data.

 ![Markdown Logo](https://github.com/abhi19071993/Creditcard-fraud-using-ensemble-model/blob/master/rose.png)

 ## Building models using ROSE data.

-We built random forest, rpart, knn and NaiveBayes models using the ROSE data and calculated AUC in every case.
+Models are built using random forest, rpart, knn and NaiveBayes models using the ROSE data and calculated AUC in every case.

 ### RPART